 Emerging markets, also known as emerging economies or developing countries, are nations that are investing in more productive capacity.
 They are moving away from their traditional economies that have relied on agriculture and the export of raw materials.
 Leaders of developing countries want to create a better quality of life for their people.
 They are rapidly industrializing and adopting a free market or mixed economy.

 Emerging markets are important because they drive growth in the global economy.
-Thanks to the 1997 currency crisis, their financial systems have become more sophisticated.
+The 1997 currency crisis forced them to make their financial systems more sophisticated.